-- The Islands are a treasured feature of the Tasman District: a place of recreational, ecological, cultural and economic significance. - Generations of visitors continue to experience and enjoy the low key outdoor recreation opportunities in a natural setting, free of development and commercialism. - Council works with manawhenua iwi and local communities to maintain and enhance the Islands' natural and cultural features, and open spaces. - The plantation forestry operation continues to make a valuable economic contribution to the region.
+- The Islands are a treasured feature of the Tasman District: a place of recreational, ecological, cultural and economic significance. - Generations of visitors continue to experience and enjoy the low key outdoor recreation opportunities in a natural setting, free of commercial development. - Council safeguards processes and ecosystems, preserves natural character and protects natural features and landscapes.
+Council works with iwi and local communities to maintain, restore and enhance the Islands' natural and cultural characteristics, and open spaces. - The plantation forestry operation continues to make a valuable economic contribution to the region.